adrianblakey/slot-car-data-logger/README.md

 ### TODO:

 Lots
-Saving files
+Saving files.
+Pain in the neck to remount the fs.
-Re integrate the led classes and button - modularize the code JS for plotting plot.ly say
+Re integrate the led classes and button - modularize the code
-Simplify the design to display values on a Web pages as they are read rather than trying queue and write them?
+JS for plotting plot.ly say
 Use the async_button class https://circuitpython-async-button.readthedocs.io/en/latest/
 File system logging
 Run calibration when enter the state.
-Network names - bonjour would be best.
+Network names - fix
 BT.
 Better errors

 ### Issues:

 How to stream data out.